 Crowther’s Critics’ Cardinal Error (Series Part 3, Finale)

 We have told the story of Bishop Ajayi’s early life.
 The teenage Ajayi was captured by his compatriots and sold into slavery.
 But for the interception of a British squadron, Ajayi would have been sold in the trans-Atlantic slave trade and might never have been known—just like the innumerable millions who perished in that grand evil scheme.
 It is hard to imagine that Ajayi, especially as he would later have learned about what could have been, would not have felt like he owed his life to Britain.
 Not only was he saved by British sailors, but he was also educated and introduced to Christianity by British missionaries.
 Considering the history of Britain at the time, we may assume that racist and hegemonic inclinations tainted the Christian education he received.
-So, it should not be shocking if we find vestiges of eurocentrism in Crowther’s works.
+So, it should not be shocking if we find vestiges of Eurocentrism in Crowther’s works.
 What should be more critical is what Crowther willfully believed and defended.

 Continue Reading